lvbcheng/bacon-sandwich1/README.md

 You can experiment with the XML API at [this test page](http://oracleofbacon.org/xmltest.html), but you will need to provide an API key.
-The key provided for using the API in this course is in the picture below, to avoid having it indexed by search engines:
+The key provided for using the API in this course is in the picture below (38b99ce9ec87), to avoid having it indexed by search engines:

 ![Image of API key](oob_api_key.png)